challsted/dotfiles/README.md

 Packages:
 * `tmux`
-  * I suggest you get it from the official repos of your distro, but if the version is less then 1.9, then you wont be able to use the optional package.
 Optional Package
 * [TMux Plugin Manager][tpm]

 You will need to run this to use my config:
 * If your using 2.0 or older then you'll need to use the "PRE" file
   * `ln -sf ~/git/dotfiles/tmux/tmux.conf.symlink.PRE ~/.tmux.conf`
 * If your using the latest and greatest (2.1+)